Tim Dini

 Move the conversation to a private portal.

 Because negative comments can truly hurt your business, it’s important to address them in the same way you would address a complaint from a live customer.
+You want to resolve the issue to the customer’s satisfaction.

+This is actually a great way to win over customers.
 If they have a complaint and you correct it for them right away, those people can often become your most loyal customers.

 On web-based social comment sites, there is usually a method of contacting the person who posted the comment privately, usually through an email or direct message.
+This is preferable to trying to resolve the issue by posting a comment that can be read publicly.

 Generally, you want to avoid any public feuding and resolve any problems privately.